kittitornoh/miopi/README.md

    truncated.
    c.
 On a desktop, the grid should be 4 posts per row.
    d.
 On mobile, the grid should be 1 post per row.
-   Desktop
-   Post Title
-   This is a
-   shortened
-   version of the
-   post b...

-Post Title
-This is a
-shortened
-version of the
-post b...

-Post Title
-This is a
-shortened
-version of the
-post b...

-Post Title
-This is a
-shortened
-version of the
-post b...

-Post Title
-This is a
-shortened
-version of the
-post b...

-Post Title
-This is a
-shortened
-version of the
-post b...

-Post Title
-This is a
-shortened
-version of the
-post b...

-Post Title
-This is a
-shortened
-version of the
-post b...

-Post Title
-This is a
-shortened
-version of the
-post b...

-Post Title
-This is a
-shortened
-version of the
-post b...

-Post Title
-This is a
-shortened
-version of the
-post b...

-Post Title
-This is a
-shortened
-version of the
-post b...

-Mobile
-Post Title
-This is a shortened version of the post b...

-Post Title
-This is a shortened version of the post b...

-Post Title
-This is a shortened version of the post b...

    e.
 This is the only page you need to worry about making responsive.
 For the others, assume you are on a desktop.

 2. On the homepage, a guest who is not signed in should see a link to create an account or log in.